Deraen/dotfiles/README.md

 Highly customized setup using Ubuntu, i3, Zsh, Vim...

+- I try to include as few files as possible
+- ... while including all files I would need with a new computer

 ## Submodules

 I'm using git submodules to manage external packages like Vim plugins and few programs which are